 Supports and guides students in the development of their dissertation proposal.
 Students will develop their Research Question (s), complete IRB training, form a dissertation committee, and write and pass a content-related qualifying examination.
 Graded CR/NC.
-Prerequisite or concurrent: 714.

 ETHL-743 Research 2 (1 Credits)